shiroichiheisen/Utils-Various-Arduino/README.md

 ## aw function:

-The aw function is a wrapper on the danalogWrite, but with better code readability, to use, declare the aw object with the pin:
+The aw function is a wrapper on the analogWrite, but with better code readability, to use, declare the aw object with the pin:

 ```
 aw led(int pwmpin);